Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise vision of where you want to be within the next year or two?
+Do you have a clear picture of where you’d like to be in the next year or two years?
 If you don’t set realistic goals, it can hinder progress.
-Create clear short-term and long-term objectives, prioritizing those with the greatest impact on career advancement.
-To improve your job satisfaction make sure that your goals match personal interests.
+Set clear, short and long-term goals, focusing on those that have the most impact on your career advancement.
+To increase your satisfaction at work, ensure that these goals match personal interests.

 - Participate in employee resource groups